Chocolat à l’ancienne (with dairy-free option)

 Come learn about Santons de Provence, a beautiful French Christmas tradition.
 Then make your own French-inspired nativity scene with a little clay, paint, and creativity!

 The idea of a nativity scene began with Saint Francis in Italy in the 1200s.
 He brought together real people and animals to create a living nativity.
+(If you would like to read a lovely children’s book that includes the story of the Saint Francis’ nativity, we recommend the first book in the Loupio series.
+It was originally written in French, but is also available in English.)

 Churches over the years have displayed large nativity scenes.

-When there was a revolution in France in the 1700s, it was sometimes not possible for people to go to church.
+However, when there was a revolution in France in the 1700s, it was sometimes not possible for people to go to church.
 The French people started making small nativity scenes for their homes.

 In the 1800s, Santons de Provence began to become famous in the south of France.
 Santons (meaning “little saints”) are commonly made of clay and painted by hand.